Hanasakeru Seishōnen: Manga

 Hanasakeru Seishōnen is written and illustrated by Natsumi Itsuki.
-The manga was serialized in Hakusensha's shōjo magazine (aimed at teenage girls), LaLa from February 24, 1987 to March 24, 1987 and again from August 24, 1989 and August 24, 1994.
+The manga's first part, Mahaty's story (often called Mahaty Arc (マハティ編, Mahati-hen) was serialized in Hakusensha's shōjo magazine (aimed at teenage girls), LaLa from February 24, 1987, to March 24, 1987, the main story was serialized from August 24, 1989, and August 24, 1994.
 A sequel manga, Hanasakeru Seishōnen Special Edition written by Natsumi Itsuki was serialised in Hakusensha's MELODY from August 2009 to April 2014.
 The Special Edition was released in Taiwan by Tong Li Publishing.

 Premium Fan Book

 A fan book titled Hanasakeru Seishōnen Premium Fanbook (花咲ける青少年 プレミアムファンブック) illustrated by Natsumi Itsuki was released by Hakusensha on December 5, 2011.

 Anime

 The manga was adapted into an anime by Studio Pierrot.
+Directed by Chiaki Kon, the anime aired between April 5, 2009, to February 14, 2010, on NHK.

+The opening song, CHANGE, was performed by J-Min, as was the ending song, One.

-Directed by Chiaki Kon, the anime aired between April 5, 2009 to February 14, 2010 on NHK.
-The anime has been licensed by Discotek Media for a Blu-ray release to come in November 24, 2020.
+The anime has been licensed by Discotek Media for a Blu-ray release to come on November 24, 2020.
+On February 24, 2021, Digital Rights Media announced that they would add the anime series to their steaming site RetroCrush.

 Stage

 Hanasakeru Seishōnen has also been made into a stageplay.
-The first one is, besides Hanasakeru Seishōnen, also named The Budding Beauty and the second The Budding Beauty in The Oriental Blue Wind.
+The first one is, besides Hanasakeru Seishōnen, also named The Budding Beauty and the second The Budding Beauty in The Oriental Blue Wind was held in February 2011 and was later streamed on the official USTREAM website in December 2011.
 Both plays were released on DVD.